-- The code and data areas of PAL and SAL in memory must be mapped contiguously in virtual address space. - 2.
+- 1. The code and data areas of PAL and SAL in memory must be mapped contiguously in virtual address space. - 2.
 Some of the SAL runtime services, e.g. SAL_CACHE_FLUSH, will need to invoke PAL procedures in memory.
-These dependencies are described in Table 9-1 below.
 Prior to invoking the SAL procedures in virtual mode, the OS must register the virtual address of the PAL code space in memory.
-If SAL needs to invoke a PAL procedure, SAL shall do so in the same mode in which it was called by the OS (i.e. without changing the PSR.dt, PSR.rt and PSR.it bits).
-While invoking these SAL procedures, the OS must provide the appropriate translation resources required by PAL (i.e. ITR and DTC covering the PAL code area).
-However, if a particular PAL procedure needs to be invoked in physical mode, SAL will turn off translations and then invoke PAL. - 3.
-The SAL_UPDATE_PAL procedure will invoke some PAL procedures in the firmware address space.
+If SAL needs to invoke aPAL procedure, SAL shall do so in the same mode in which it was called by the OS (i.e. without changing the PSR.dt, PSR.rt and PSR.it bits).
+While invoking these SAL procedures, the OS must provide the appropriate translation resources required byPAL (i.e. TTR and DTC covering the PAL code area).
+However, if a particularPAL procedure needs to be invoked in physical mode, SAL will turn off translations and then invoke PAL. - 3.
+The SAL_UPDATE_PAL procedure will invoke somePAL procedures in the firmware address space.
 The OS must register the virtual address of the firmware address space (ending at 4 GB).
 The OS must provide a contiguous virtual address mapping for the entire firmware address space.
-If SAL_UPDATE_PAL procedure is called in virtual mode, SAL will compute the virtual addresses of the relevant PAL procedures in the firmware address space and shall call the same in virtual mode. - 4.
-The OS must register the virtual addresses of the Firmware Reserved Memory (refer to Table 3-5 on page 3-13).
+If the SAL_UPDATE_PAL procedure is called in the virtual mode, SAL will compute the virtual addresses of the relevant PAL procedures in the firmware address space and shall call the same in virtual mode. - 4.
+The OS shall register the virtual addresses of the Firmware Reserved Memory if requested by the SAL (refer to Table 3-5 on page3-13).
 Such registration must be done prior to making SAL calls in virtual mode and the OS must provide a contiguous virtual address mapping for each of the data areas.